opendnssec/opendnssec-manual/wiki/opendnssec14-ksmutil.md

     ods-ksmutil zonelist import

-Synchronise the database with the contents of zonelist.xml; identical to "update zonelist".
+Synchronise the database with the contents of zonelist.xml; identical to `update zonelist`.

 ### Allowed values